iamshimantadas/regexbot/readme.md

 This plugin provides several custom hooks for managing queries, settings, and CSV data in a WordPress environment.
 Below is a detailed description of each hook and its functionality.

+## ⚠️ Warning
+**Please note:** This plugin at it's beat stage.
+So it can breaks into your wordpress theme.
+Some of the most popular WordPress themes are Astra, Divi, OceanWP, GeneratePress, Neve, Hestia, Avada, Sydney, Zakra, and Twenty Twenty-One etc. could works with it perfectly, but your custom theme can be break at any time!

 ## Hooks Overview

 ### 1. `delete_query`